mohamedalysayed/SplashFOAM/README.md

   cd ../../Sources/
   python3 SplashFOAM.py

+### Configuration Management
+Easily manage configuration files for different versions of OpenFOAM:

+- **Automatic Detection of Installed OpenFOAM Versions**: SplashFOAM identifies available versions on your system and sets up the necessary environment variables.
+- **Alias Setup**: Aliases for various OpenFOAM versions are added to the _bashrc_ during installation (according to the user's choice), ensuring easy access to different versions.

 ## Features
 ### Geometry Import
 SplashFOAM allows users to import geometry files from various formats, including: